Learn about the SBA's offer in compromise process, including who is eligible and important do's and don'ts for handling SBA default.

 Does the SBA forgive loans?

-- Your business needs to have ceased operations (selling as a going concern via arm's-length sale is OK), and all the business assets need to be liquidated.
-It's extremely rare for a business to remain open and operating to settle their SBA debt, and it typically happens through some sort of bankruptcy.
+- Your business needs to have ceased operations, and all of the business's assets need to be liquidated.
+It's extremely rare for a business to remain open and operating to settle its SBA debt, and it typically happens through some sort of bankruptcy.

-- All obligors (i.e., borrowers and guarantors) who are seeking forgiveness must submit full financial disclosure.
+- All obligors (i.e., borrowers and guarantors) who are seeking forgiveness must submit full a financial disclosure.
 Here is a specific list of the required items.
 Some borrowers want to negotiate without that information, and it's typically a nonstarter.
-The SBA isn't willing to negotiate for the sake of negotiating, which brings us to the next point.
+The SBA isn't willing to negotiate for the sake of negotiating.

 Be cooperative – the SBA doesn't have to forgive your loan.